CosmicSlothOracle/Bodega/README.md

 This project leverages mostly the capabilities of CLaude_Opus 4.7 thinkning.
 Strong project rules, modular development and pemanently updating documentation and ensuring features are robust and functional made this project thrive.

-*   **Accelerated Debugging**: During the development, complex issues like the recent Supabase connectivity problems were quickly diagnosed.
-My ability to analyze logs, trace dependencies, and understand the project's configuration (environment variables, client/server setups) allowed for rapid identification of root causes (e.g., an unresolvable Supabase URL) that would typically consume significant human developer time.
+*   **Accelerated Debugging**: During the development, complex issueswere quickly diagnosed.
+AI´s ability to analyze logs, trace dependencies, and understand the project's configuration (environment variables, client/server setups) allowed for rapid identification of root causes (e.g., an unresolvable Supabase URL) that would typically consume significant human developer time.